Secure storage of GitLab CI passwords as Yandex Lockbox secrets

 Mask variable: Enabled.

-Mask the variable to protects your passwords from theft.
+To protect your passwords from attackers, mask the variable.
 This way, only users with the

-roles in your GitLab project will be able to see the value of the Yandex Lockbox secret ID variable.
-If connected to a virtual machine with GitLab Runner, the attacker will not be able to retrieve the password from a secret without knowing the secret ID.
+MaintainerorOwnerroles in your GitLab project will be able to see the variable value, i.e., the Yandex Lockbox secret ID .
+If connected to a virtual machine with GitLab Runner, an attacker will not be able to retrieve the password from a secret without knowing the secret ID.

 -